 Choose a designated organization

-Check the websites of the CIC-designated ECA organizations or contact them directly to find out which one best suits your needs.
+Check the websites of the IRCC-designated ECA organizations or contact them directly to find out which one best suits your needs.

 - which documents you need.